 - Hourly / - BiWeekly /

-An Assistant Director of Nursing is the managerial level of work assisting the Director of Nursing in developing and implementing goals, objectives, standards, policies and procedures for the entire nursing service in a State facility.
-The employee supervises Registered Nurse Managers and through them indirectly supervises Registered Nurse Supervisors and subordinate staff.
-Employees in the Psychiatric Option are primarily responsible for nursing care in a psychiatric setting.
+An Assistant Director of Nursing, Psychiatric is the managerial level of work assisting the Director of Nursing in developing and implementing goals, objectives, standards, policies and procedures for the entire nursing service in a State facility.
+Employees in this classification are primarily responsible for nursing care in a psychiatric setting.
+Employees in this classification supervise Registered Nurse Managers and through them indirectly supervise Registered Nurse Supervisors and subordinate staff.

-Employees in the Medical Option are primarily responsible for nursing care in a medical setting.
-Employees receive managerial supervision from the Director of Nursing.
+Employees in this classification receive managerial supervision from the Director of Nursing.
 Employees are subject to call-in and overtime based on staffing needs.
 Employees generally work during the day shift.
 Employees are required to observe infection control precautions in order to prevent contamination and spread of disease.
 The work may require the lifting and positioning of nonambulatory patients and the lifting of wheelchairs and other heavy equipment.
 The work may require long periods of standing, walking, bending and reaching.

 Assists the Director of Nursing in planning, organizing, directing and managing the facility nursing program;